HBevilacqua/neural_network_backprop_fromscratch/README.md

 https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/

 ## About the neural network training used
-*bacpropagation.py* implements a multilayer perceptron (MLP).
-This feedfoward network is trained and tested using k-fold cross-validation on *seeds_dataset.csv* dataset.<br>
+*bacpropagation.py* implements a multilayer feed foward neural network.
+This network is trained and tested using k-fold cross-validation on *seeds_dataset.csv* dataset.<br>
 As k = 5, five models are fitted and evaluated on 5 different hold out sets.
 Each model is trained for 500 epochs.<br>
 Dataset stands for wheat seeds.
 These inputs are normalized to the range (0, 1).<br>
 The training process uses Stochastic Gradient Descent (SGD, called online machine learning algorithm as well).
 The batch learning will soon be implemented.<br><br>